 Contact Drug Defense Professionals

-If the stop were illegal, then the search would be unlawful as well, and they won't be able to use the drugs against you, and you'd be in a pretty solid position to argue that their case is no good without the drugs they illegally seized.
+If the stop were illegal, then the search would be unlawful as well, and they wouldn't be able to use the drugs against you, and you'd be in a pretty solid position to argue that their case is no good without the drugs they illegally seized.

-So, if you or a loved one is looking for a defense attorney that's handled the defense of drug cases for many years, you've come to the right place.
+So, if you or a loved one is looking for a defense attorney who's handled the defense of drug cases for many years, you've come to the right place.
 Pick up the phone now.
 Ask for a meeting with Ron Hedding.